uttampc1/machine-status-scripts/README.md

-Run machine-status script to see the current status and usage message.
+Run machine-status command/script to see the current status and other usage.